Chia-KaiYang/alpscarf/README.md

 In `/vignettes/alpscarf.Rmd` you would find an example which guides users to generate Alpscarf step by step.

-# (new) Intertactive demo
+# Intertactive Alpscarf

-In `/app/app.R` you would find a shiny app which provides an interative demo of Alpscarf.
-Install the `shiny` package first and you can interactively experience how different modes (e.g., transition-/duration focus, unnormalized/normalized view) play their roles in Alpscarf.
+In `/app/app.R` you would find a shiny app which allows for interactively playing with different modes (e.g., transition-/duration focus, unnormalized/normalized view) in Alpscarf.
+The app also allows users to specify the threshold of the glitches to be filtered out.
+You can download the plot and save it locally.

+There are two ways you can play with the Interactive Alpscarf:

+1. Utilize the app deployed on Shinyapps.io: [Interactive Alpscarf](https://chia-kai-yang.shinyapps.io/Alpscarf/)
+1. Install the `shiny` package and run the app locally in RStudio IDE

-The interactive demo already comes with a sample data for demosntration purpose.
+The Interactive Alpscarf already comes with a sample data for demosntration purpose.
 It also supports users to play with their own data.
 The provided data **must** includes two `csv` files: (similar to the Usage section), separated by **commas**.
 Do not leave any cell free, all cells must be filled with the according info.
 1. `AOI visits` with 3 columns: "p_name" "AOI" "dwell_duration".
 Below table shows how such dataset should look like.

 |p_name | AOI | dwell_duration|